kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Unrestricted.md

   - Open door, then buffer until you stand behind the Governor
   - Make sure you QS while standing next to him
   - Spam the conversation, then spam default attacks
-  - QL while spamming default attacks to attack the non-hostile governor
+  - QL while spamming default action (attack) to attack the non-hostile governor (be sure not to over spam or else you may talk to him)
 - Loot the Governor for the Taris Launch Codes
 - [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) to Lower City using Slot 1
   - If you forgot to save in the Lower City, you can use the Autosave to do a [QS Hotshot](<../Major Glitches/Hotshot#quick-save-hotshots>) as a backup